BenSheridanEdwards/Makers_Portfolio/README.md

 - Technologies Used: *Ruby, Rails, Sinatra, Capybara, PostGres, CSS, HTML, Travis CI, Codeclimate, Heroku*
 - Skills Learnt:
   * To apply the TDD process in building an application using the rails framework
+  * How to showcase our project in product meetings in terms of features, code quality, test coverage, and clearly explain our thought process and our next steps.
   * To work effective within a team seeking to ensure high test coverage, good distribution of work, and great overall quality of code, whilst maintaining up-to-date documentation
   * How to setup Travis CI and Heroku to deploy code to production once it's merged into the master branch